 So, who knows, it's not something to build a huge doctrine on.
 But it's interesting.

 Update March 4th 2017: I now consider this theory mostly defunct for two reasons.

 1. I now strongly suspect those Resurrected in 30 AD are limited to people buried on the Mount of Olives at that time.
 And it's not likely Alexander's body wound up there.

-2. Now that I'm a Unviersalist, I no longer aboslutly need Alexander to have been Saved in his Mortal Live to possibly be on Earth during The Future Messianic Era, thus fitting Daniel 7.
-Though I still feel that is probably necessary to be here during the Millennium.
-And I do still think Alexander was possibly Saved in that sense.
+2. Now that I'm a Unviersalist, I no longer aboslutly need Alexander to have been Saved in his Mortal Life to possibly be on Earth during The Future Messianic Era, thus fitting Daniel 7.
+Though I still feel that is probably necessary to be here during the Millennium, and I do still think Alexander was possibly Saved in that sense.

 Update October 23rd 2017: I have become more skeptical of the Mt Olives model.
 And also decided that even if the 30 AD Resurrection began there, it may still have not been limited to it.

 On the subject of Unviersalism, I also don't even think those Resurrected in 30 AD were only of Believers, since I tie that Resurrection to Daniel 12.
 Either way I do still count Alexander, however flawed he was, as a righteous Gentile.